dacho68/Angular2-101/README.md

 npm install -g typings
 ```

-WE are going VSCode as our IDE, and you can download it from  code.visualstudio.com.
+We are going VSCode as our IDE, and you can download it from  code.visualstudio.com.

 after you checkout this repository.
 Run the command below for install the dependencies

 ```
 npm install
-npm install --save ng2-bootstrap
+npm start
 ```